rorpheeyah/rorpheeyah.github.io/README.md

 ## Summary

-Dedicated and innovative Senior Android Developer with extensive experience in enterprise application development and team leadership.
-Currently serving as a Sub-Leader in the Mobile Department (Android) at KOSIGN, where I oversee development processes and mentor team members.
-I thrive in collaborative environments that require technical excellence and creative problem-solving.
+Senior Android Developer with expertise in enterprise mobile applications and team leadership as Mobile Department Sub-Leader at KOSIGN.
+Skilled in modern architecture patterns and mentoring.
+Seeking advanced studies in AI and emerging technologies.

-I am passionate about continuous learning and regularly explore emerging technologies to enhance my development skills.
-My interests span from mobile architecture optimization to cutting-edge technologies like artificial intelligence and machine learning.
-I am actively seeking opportunities to pursue a master's degree in AI or related fields to further expand my expertise and contribute to technological advancement.

 ---